-The Land Stewardship Program (LANDS) is a unique partnership between the University of Vermont (UVM) Rubenstein School of Natural Resources (RSENR) and the Student Conservation Association (SCA).
-In their traditional roles, RSENR provides undergraduates with a high quality environmental education for the 21st century, and the SCA provides young people with meaningful conservation service experience in the professional world.
-LANDS is the merger of these two goals – a College Conservation Corps.
-LANDS crews provide on-the-ground support to land management agencies, and in exchange receive tremendous real world education, as well as a modest stipend.
+The Land Stewardship Program (LANDS) began as a unique partnership between the University of Vermont (UVM) Rubenstein School of Natural Resources (RSENR) and the Student Conservation Association (SCA).
+LANDS the merges an academic education with in the field conservation work creating what we call a – a College Conservation Corps.
+LANDS crews provide on-the-ground support to land management organizations and agencies, and in exchange receive tremendous real world education.
 In other words, LANDS is service-learning to address today’s conservation needs.
 The name LANDS is a creative amalgamation of the words Land and Stewardship.

 Land conservation and land management are changing.
 While the old threats such as loss of habitat and open space due to development still exist and are growing, they are compounded by new challenges like global warming, the need for biofuels to replace fossil fuels, and more recently, economic uncertainty.
-LANDS was created to address these challenges cost-effectively using advanced college students, at the same time training for the next generation of conservation practitioners.
+LANDS was created to address these challenges cost-effectively using advanced college students, while at the same time training the next generation of conservation practitioners.

 What do LANDS crews do?

 LANDS is about land stewardship, broadly defined.
 This includes anything from assessing a property for rare plants before The Nature Conservancy purchases it, to measuring carbon stocks in a forest, to evaluating the threat from invasive species, to engaging in placed-based events with a local community.
 LANDS crew projects typically focus on natural and cultural resource inventory, GPS and GIS mapping, report writing, and public presentations.
 LANDS crews tackle advanced projects not usually associated with traditional corps/crews.
 Please visit Previous Projects to see LANDS deliverables and check out the Blog linked at the left to learn about the students weekly work.

 Who does LANDS work with?

-LANDS partners with a wide variety of land management agencies, including federal, state, local and non-profit groups.
+LANDS partners with a wide variety of land management organizations and agencies, including federal, state, local and non-profit groups.
 Please visit Previous Projects and Partner Links to see some of these partners.